This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Portugal.

-Without the relevant clearance from the PCA, the implementation of the transaction will also be deemed null and void, which may have relevant contractual consequences.
+Without the relevant clearance from the PCA, the implementation of the transaction will also lack effects, which may have relevant contractual consequences.
 This effect may be declared as such, and at any time, by a court and, when necessary, the PCA may revoke the concentration and/or order divestment where the transaction has already been closed.

 The PCA may also apply a periodic penalty payment, of up to a maximum of 5% of the average turnover in the preceding year, upon the notifying party(ies) until filing.

 Furthermore, there may be personal liability regarding the persons holding managing, senior or supervision positions in the notifying party(ies), in particular if there is evidence that they had, or should have had, knowledge of the infringement.
 Therefore e.g. board members, directors or managers may also be held liable for the aforementioned infringements, and fines up to 10% of their annual income may apply.

 Private enforcement is also a tool available to possible third parties to claim damages arising from the mentioned infringements.

 Please also note that the initiation of infringement procedures, and the imposition of fines, are published on the PCA's website, and usually followed by notes in the general and specialized written press, and media.

 What are the penalties for incomplete or misleading information in the notification or in response to the authority’s questions?